Aahaa Ethanai Azhagu: Soundtrack

 Music was composed by Vidyasagar.
-He has introduced a Mumbai singer Sujatha Bhattacharya, better known as Madhushree.
+He introduced Sujatha Bhattacharya, better known as Madhushree, to Tamil cinema through this film.

-Reception
+Critical reception

-Sify wrote "This is yet another stale love story, which is far from having logic or sense".
-Chennai Online wrote "It's a fairly average entertainer, but what is commendable is that the director does not waste much time in moving the story forward, by too many of those 'accidental encounter' type of scenes.
+Sify wrote, "This is yet another stale love story, which is far from having logic or sense".
+Malini Mannath Chennai Online wrote "It's a fairly average entertainer, but what is commendable is that the director does not waste much time in moving the story forward, by too many of those 'accidental encounter' type of scenes.
 He keeps the pace going, removing each hurdle as it crops up in the story, and moves to the climax briskly".
-The Hindu wrote "Little else can be said about a film that has neither major gaffes nor unforgettable highlights".
+Malathi Rangarajan of The Hindu wrote, "Little else can be said about a film that has neither major gaffes nor unforgettable highlights".
+R. S. Anthanan of Tamilcinema.com called the film as just another pebble taken from the ocean of love.